Justin-Guimond/listomize/README.md

-# AI Central
+# Listomize

-### Your ultimate destination for exploring and contributing to the world of Artificial Intelligence.
-As an innovative and collaborative platform, AI Central brings together AI enthusiasts, researchers, and developers from around the globe to showcase, discover, and exchange cutting-edge AI apps.
+### Decisions made easy.
+Having a tough time deciding which restaurant to eat at or which movie to watch?
+Listomize allows you to create a list of potential options and randomly generate one of these options with the push of a button.
+No more waisting time contemplating simple decisions anymore!

-## Technologies Used: MERN Stack, bootstrap
+## Technologies Used: MERN Stack

-### Link to live webapp: https://ai-central-28a4cb909677.herokuapp.com/
+### Link to live webapp:
 #### Please do not delete any data

 ### Future Improvements
-#### Allow users to vote thumbs up/thumbs down for each app and leave comments of how the apps helps them best
-#### Only allow admin to delete entries